pitfail/pitfail-reports/report3/architecture.rst

 When Lift gets an HTTP POST ...........................

+The sequence of messages for an HTTP Post are (Figure :ref:`formsubmission`):

 .. figure:: figures/architecture/form-submission.pdf
     :width: 90%

+    :label:`formsubmission` Form submission

 PitFail is currently using jQuery to submit forms (website/html/templates-hidden/default.html ref_325).
 Ideally we'd like our